Device-Level Optimization Techniques for Solid-State Drives: A Survey: Device-Level Optimization Techniques

-The second major approach involves implementing sophisticated wear-leveling algorithms that distribute read operations uniformly across all available blocks in the SSD.
-Numerous studies have concentrated on developing intelligent data placement models that strategically allocate frequently accessed data based on its access patterns.
+\textbf{Enhancing Reliability via Data Allocation Strategies: } Within an SSD, individual blocks exhibit varying levels of reliability, and the overall reliability of the SSD is often limited by its least reliable blocks, where the limitation becomes more significant as the SSD aged.
+To address this "weakest‑link" effect, researchers have developed data allocation strategies that take into account both data access patterns and the characteristics of individual block, thus preventing less-reliable blocks from failing prematurely.
 Zhao et al.~\cite{BlockawareRD} proposed a block-aware strategy that preferentially stores hot data in blocks with lower historical read counts while directing less frequently accessed data to blocks that have endured more read operations.
-In contrast, Liao et al.~\cite{RERF} proposed a different methodology that considers estimated future read counts rather than historical patterns, assigning hot read data to blocks predicted to have the highest remaining read endurance.
-More comprehensive selection criteria have been explored by Jun et al., whose model incorporates both the accumulated read count and its P/E cycle history when making data placement decisions for variably hot data~\cite{li2020mitigating}.

-Interestingly, recent investigations have revealed that the charging effects induced by read operations can paradoxically serve a beneficial purpose.
-Kong et al.~\cite{KongZZCC20} made the significant observation that the RBER caused by data retention issues can improve following certain read operations, regardless of the block's prior P/E cycle history.
-This phenomenon suggests that read disturbances may provide a compensatory effect in some cases, partially offsetting other forms of memory degradation.
+Liao et al. \cite{RERF} used predicted future read counts to assign hot data to high-endurance blocks.
+Jun et al. \cite{li2020mitigating} combined both read count and P/E cycle history for data placement decisions.
+DRR \cite{10.1145/3386263.3406921} reduces relocation overhead in 3D NAND by routing reads via parity redundancy and data duplication to less-disturbed blocks, using real-time I/O patterns to minimize data migration.
+Cocktail \cite{9919274} employs mixed cold-hot data allocation, pre-filling blocks with cold data while dynamically allocating space for hot data to prevent concentration effects and reduce refresh frequency.